jfo/weblog/content/post/monads.md

 > with an emphasis on why abstruse theory may be of interest to computing
 > scientists.

-...pretty salty for academe, tbqh.

-[Here's Brian Beckman fullthroatedly making a similar point.](https://www.youtube.com/watch?v=ZhuHCtR3xq8&feature=youtu.be&t=26m20s)
+Here's [Brian Beckman] fullthroatedly [making a similar point.](https://www.youtube.com/watch?v=ZhuHCtR3xq8&feature=youtu.be&t=26m20s)

 > ...and that's where we go into category theory... but you _don't need_ to know
 > category theory, to be fully conversant, to be _fully fluent_ in this language
 > of function composition.
 All you have to remember is the types need to line up.

+As I write this post, I know _very little_ real category theory, and _very little_ Haskell but I still have a working understanding of monads.
+This post is as much a record of that understanding _at this time_ as it is anything, and that understanding will likely change and grow richer and more nuanced if and when I _do_ learn more about category theory and/or Haskell (as you might expect, this process has piqued my interest in learning more Haskell!)

-Of course, I'm not making an indictment of category theory whatsoever.
-It looks absolutely fascinating!
+I'm not making an indictment of category theory whatsoever in this post.
+It looks really fascinating!
 I'm just saying it's not a _prerequisite_ to developing an understanding and intuition of what monads are and do.
 Beckman goes on...

 > If you're going to nest function calls, the types have to line up.
 There's
 > nothing complicated about this you don't need to know category theory to...
 I mean